 Since this is a teacher preparation program, many of the courses have assignments that are field-based.
-Students enrolled in the degree-only option or those who are not enrolled in a professional experience course (internship, residency, apprentice teaching) will need to be prepared to have access to a minimum of 3-5 K-12 students who align with their pathway.
+Students enrolled in the degree-only option or those who are not enrolled in a professional experience course (internship, student teaching apprentice teaching) may need access to a minimum of 3-5 special education K-12 students for some course assignments.